Today, you’ll learn all about EFT for codependency and how to use tapping solution to break free from codependency in 5 simple and quick steps.

 Focus on one problem at a time.

 Try to be as specific as possible.
-For example, rather than saying “I’m stressed,” try saying, “I’m stressed about paying the bills.”
+For example, rather than saying “I’m afraid,” try saying, “I’m afraid about asking for help.”

 After you define the problem, rate the intensity level of the emotional or physical pain and discomfort you feel on a scale from 0 to 10, with 10 being the most difficult.